judesingleton/judesingleton.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a linguistics researcher at the [University of Florida](https://lin.ufl.edu/) where I manage the [Brain, Language, and Bilingualism Lab](https://blab.lin.ufl.edu/).
 Previously, I obtained my Master's in Linguistics from UF under the advisorship of Dr. Edith Kaan.
-Prior to this, I double-majored in my undergrad in Linguistics and English at UF.
+Prior to this, I double-majored in Linguistics and English during my undergrad at UF.

 Throughout both my undergrad and grad years and into my current role, I have focused on explicating predictive and bilingual processing via psycholinguistic experimental modalities such as EEG and eye-tracking.
 I am particuarly interested in clarifying the automaticity, pervasiveness, and homogenity of prediction as a language-specific and cognition-general tool for comprehension, especially as these dimensions relate to diverse language profiles and backgrounds.